Payment Card Compliance

 Third Party Processor

 A company that offers payment card processing software and/or gateway services.
-All Third Party Processors must be PCI DSS compliant in order for a department to obtain or maintain a merchant account.
+All Third Party Processors must be PCI DSS compliant as confirmed by the Treasury Services or PCI Compliance Committee in order for a department to obtain or maintain a merchant account.

 Treasury Services and Technology Services are responsible for this policy.
 Treasury Services is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
-Please direct policy questions to the deputy treasurer in Treasury Services.
+Policy questions should be directed to the Senior Director in Treasury Services.
 Technical security questions should be directed to the information security officer in Technology Services.

 Policy Specifics and Procedures